marg-tools/Cryo-CACTI/README.md

 3. Download cryo_cacti.patch from https://github.com/marg-tools/Cryo-CACTI
 4. Download cryo-cacti_patch.sh from https://github.com/marg-tools/Cryo-CACTI
 5. Make sure all the downloaded files (configs.tgz, cryo_cacti.patch, cryo-cacti_patch.sh, pcacti.tar) are in same folder.
-6. Invoke chmod +x fncacti_patch.sh to make the script executable
+6. Invoke chmod +x cryo-cacti_patch.sh to make the script executable
 7. Run the script as: ./cryo-cacti_patch.sh
 8. A directory named cryo_cacti is created which contains the patched CACTI code as well as compiled executable
 9. Go into the cryo_cacti directory: cd cryo_cacti